Define where the pipeline should find input data and save output data.

 This will turn on comparing identified clusters against known gene clusters from the MIBiG database using the clusterblast algorithm.

-MIBiG is a curated datbase of experimentally characterised gene clusters and with rich associated metadata.
+MIBiG is a curated database of experimentally characterised gene clusters and with rich associated metadata.

 For more information see the antiSMASH documentation.